sync-for-science/discovery-web-ui/README.md

 ## Installation of the Discovery Application Server

-Verify this system is current:
+Verify the target system is current:

     sudo apt update
     sudo apt upgrade